Fusion and positivity in chiral conformal field theory: Introduction

 A key feature of our approach is that we are able to obtain positivity and unitarity results for VOAs simply from the existence of conformal net representations $\pi^M$, without requiring any hard analysis on intertwining operators.
 In previous approaches, a model-by-model analysis of intertwining operators was often necessary, and this analysis often relied on model specific features of these operators.
 In contrast, the treatment of examples in Section \ref{sec: examples} does not require any technical details, and the methods easily apply to other models as well.
+In fact, a proof that every irreducible representation of a conformal net is of the form $\pi^M$ seems well within reach of our methods.